International Registration Plan (IRP)

 If you choose not to obtain IRP registrations, and your vehicle meets or exceeds the criteria above, you will have to purchase trip permits for each vehicle to enter other IRP jurisdictions.

-Are any vehicles exempt from the IRP apportioned registration requirements?
+Exempt from the IRP apportioned registration requirements

 - recreational vehicles